Who are we?

 The Fat Sparrow Group is a carefully curated cluster of restaurants and food producers.
 Established in 2008 with the opening of Waterloo Region's premier farm to table restaurant, Uptown 21, by husband and wife team Nick and Nat Benninger.

-Fat Sparrow quickly became a local hospitality powerhouse that includes Taco Farm, Marbles Restaurant, Jacob’s Grill, The Stone Crock Restaurant, a Butcher Shop, a Bakery, Fat Sparrow Catering, a wholesale foods division known as Fat Sparrow Foods and their latest addition, a northern jewel on the shores of Georgian Bay, Fat Sparrow at Killbear.
+Fat Sparrow quickly became a local hospitality powerhouse that includes Taco Farm, Jacob’s Grill, The Stone Crock Restaurant, a Butcher Shop, a Bakery, Fat Sparrow Catering, a wholesale foods division known as Fat Sparrow Foods and their latest addition, a northern jewel on the shores of Georgian Bay, Fat Sparrow at Killbear.
 Nick, Nat and the whole Fat Sparrow team are passionate about the food they make, the atmosphere they create and the experience they deliver.

 What’s in a name?